BloodHoundAD/BloodHound/docs/data-analysis/nodes.rst

 AZAutomationAccount
 ^^^^^

+Automation Accounts are one of several services falling under the umbrella of “Azure Automation”.
+Azure admins can use Automation Accounts to automate a variety of business operations, such as creating and configuring Virtual Machines in Azure.

+Automation Accounts offer different process automation services, but at the core of all those services are what are called Runbooks.

+Read more about how attackers abuse Automation Accounts in this blog post: https://medium.com/p/82667d17187a

 At the top of the node info tab you will see the following info:

 * **NAME**: The full name of the asset